 GMC pro safety is now according to the standards.
 It includes forward-collision warnings, automatic emergency brakes, warring on leaving the lane, assistance to keep in the lane, and automated high beam headlights.
 A Denali version has front and rear parking sensors with unique suspension tuning.

 The GMC Terrain is available in SL, SLE, and SLT, and the Denali form.
 And it runs from value-oriented to downright posh.

 The base SL comes with 17-inch wheels, active noise cancellation, cloth rates, best keyless ignition, two USB ports, Bluetooth connectivity, and a 7.0-inch touch screen.

 The Denali trim adds the premium package, which includes other comfort options.
-The Terrain SLT consists of the leather, dual zoned climates controls, 18-inch wheels, upgraded touchscreen, and heated front seats for the significant discount over the Denali.
+The Terrain SLT consists of leather, dual zoned climates controls, 18-inch wheels, upgraded touchscreen, and heated front seats for a significant discount over the Denali.